jerboa88/dark-mode-for-outlook/.github/ISSUE_TEMPLATE/feature_request.md

 name: Feature request
 about: Suggest an idea for this project
 title: ''
-labels: 'Status: New, Type: Enhancement'
+labels: "⏰ Status: New, \U0001F5C3 Type: Enhancement"
 assignees: ''

 ---